pamdevan/Learn-Python/README.md

 # Learn-Python
-I'm using this branch to try out simple programs to develop familiarity
+I'm using this branch to try out simple programs and tutorials to develop familiarity